hanknac/admin-sdk/README.md

 - I release this source code under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 # Overview
-python script that generates a list of users that are members in the specified group
+python script that generates a list of users that are members in the specified group.
+The list of users will then be uploaded to a specified google drive folder.

 # Prerequisites
 1. Enable Admin sdk API from via GCP console